Amelia5p/bloomandbrew/README.md

 `created_on:` Timestamp of when the review was submitted.

 Reviews are ordered with the newest first and a user can only leave one review per product.

+#### Wishlist

+- Description: A collection of products saved by a user for future reference.
+Each user has one wishlist.

+`user:` One-to-one relationship with the User who owns the wishlist.

+`created_on:` Timestamp of when the wishlist was created.

+#### WishlistItem

+- Description: Represents an individual product saved in a user's wishlist.

+`wishlist:` ForeignKey to the Wishlist it belongs to.

+`product:` ForeignKey to the Product saved to the wishlist.

+`added_on:` Timestamp when the product was added.

 ### Profiles App
 #### UserProfile